KeeVeeGames/hinter/README.md

 # hinter
-A GMEdit Plugin for generating custom `@hint`s based on your JSDoc comments
+A GMEdit Plugin for generating custom `@hint`s based on your JSDoc comments.